Skip to the content.

 Username: mcp-user

-Test whether the aauth/auth and token endpoints are available:
+Test whether the token endpoint is available:

 curl -X POST http://localhost:8080/realms/aauth-test/protocol/aauth/agent/token